 These printables are available for download after you join the Take Them Outside Newsletter.
 Not only will you get access to these, but you’ll also get a whole bunch of other camping games, packing lists, and outdoor family goodies.

-Do you and your kids love scavenger hunts?
 There was a certain age where my kids adored scavenger hunts!
-Just a few scribbles on some scrap paper were enough to get them out and about hunting and discovering.
+Just a few scribbles on some scrap paper was enough to get them out and about hunting and discovering.
 We’ve done scavenger hunts around home, at the airport, in the woods, and in the backyard.
-So, it seemed like it was time to create camping scavenger hunts for them.
+So, it seemed like it was time to create some scavenger hunts for camping too!

 You don’t have to get fancy here.
-Print out the list, grab something to check off your found items and voila!
+Download and print out these lists, grab something to check off your found items, and voila!
 You’re ready to go hunting.